Janelle James

-Janelle James is an American comedian, actress, and writer.
-She is best known for her role as Ava Coleman in the television series Abbott Elementary, for which she won a Black Reel Award, a Screen Actors Guild Award, and an NAACP Image Award, in addition to nominations for a Primetime Emmy Award, a Golden Globe Award, a Critics' Choice Award, and an Independent Spirit Award.
+Janelle James (born September 23, 1979) is an American comedian, actress, and writer.
+She is best known for her role as Ava Coleman in the ABC television series Abbott Elementary, for which she won a Screen Actors Guild Award and an NAACP Image Award, in addition to nominations for four Primetime Emmy Awards, and a Golden Globe Award.

-Her writing credits include Black Monday, and she acted on the programs Crashing, Corporate, and Central Park.
+Her writing credits include The Rundown with Robin Thede and Black Monday, and she acted on the programs Crashing, Corporate, and Central Park.
 Her debut comedy album Black and Mild was released in 2017.
 She was named one of Variety's 10 Comics to Watch for 2020.

+Early life and education

+James was born and raised on St. Thomas in the Virgin Islands.
+Her father had a food truck, and starting at age 7, she helped out by selling beers on the beach to tourists.
+At age 16, she and her mother moved to New York.
+While in high school, she once stood in line for 12 hours to audition for MTV's Wanna Be a VJ.

+After high school, she enrolled at the Fashion Institute of Technology, but left after a few years.

 Career

-Stand-up and television
+Stand-up comedy and television

 James began her career in 2009 at an open mic she attended while living in Champaign, Illinois.
-She described her style of comedy as "just talking shit" and her stand-up includes a range of topics such as Trump, motherhood, being a woman over 35, and dating.
+She described her style of comedy as "just talking shit" and her stand-up includes a range of topics such as the Trump administration, motherhood, being a woman over 35, and dating.
 James named Bill Burr, Hadiyah Robinson, John Early, Wanda Sykes, Richard Pryor, and Kareem Green as favorite comedians.

-In 2016, James' work was recognized by Just for Laughs and Brooklyn.
+In 2016, James' work was recognized by Just for Laughs and Brooklyn magazine.
 She gained wider prominence as the opening act for Chris Rock's 2017 Total Blackout tour.
-That year, she released her debut comedy album Black and Mild.
+That year, she released her debut comedy album, Black and Mild.
 The show was recorded at Acme Comedy Company in Minneapolis.

 She performed on Netflix's 2018 comedy series The Comedy Lineup.
 She was also slated to perform at the network's inaugural Netflix Is a Joke comedy festival based in Los Angeles in 2020.

 James was a staff writer for The Rundown with Robin Thede (2017) and the Showtime comedy Black Monday, and also acted in a recurring role on the show.
 She has also appeared on the shows Crashing, Corporate, and is both a writer and voice actor for Central Park.
 She was a featured comic on Netflix's The Standups in 2021.

 She gained wide prominence in her role as a main cast member on the ABC comedy Abbott Elementary.
 Her performance as the self-involved principal Ava Coleman has been hailed by critics.
 James garnered award nominations including a Primetime Emmy Award for Best Supporting Actress in a Comedy Series, a TCA Award for Individual Achievement in Comedy, a Golden Globe Award, and a Critics' Choice Award.

 In 2022, James hosted the ABC game show The Final Straw.
 She hosted the 2023 Writers Guild of America Awards.